Explainer: Google Ads for Apartments

 What does a successful Google Ads ad strategy for apartments look like?

-Village West Apartments, a 200-plus unit community, officially opened its doors in December 2020.
-Only ten months later, Village West completed its critical lease-up and raised rents while only having one person on staff in the leasing office.
+Village West Apartments, a 200-plus-unit community, officially opened its doors in December 2020.
+Only ten months later, it completed its critical lease-up and raised rents while only having one leasing office staff member.

 How?
-Along with owning an engaging website that featured walkthrough video tours and floorplan-specific content (allowing renters to see the inside of particular units before they were available), Village West also utilized RentVision's predictive digital advertising solution, which automates PPC ad campaigns and spending based on a community's unique Future Occupancy so that it gets the right amount of traffic at the right time to the website.
+In addition to owning an engaging website that featured walkthrough video tours and floorplan-specific content (allowing renters to see the inside of particular units before they were available), Village West also utilized RentVision's predictive digital advertising solution.
+This solution automates PPC ad campaigns and spending based on a community's unique Future Occupancy so that the website receives the right amount of traffic at the right time.

 Together, renters could successfully tour and apply for a lease online without seeing the apartments in person; hence, Village West signed 206 leases in 281 days with just one leasing agent.